THE MANCHURIAN CANDIDATEMOVIE REVIEW

 Al Melvin left the Army, has no one to look out for him, and so has devolved into little more than a street citizen.
 He lives in a tiny flop house hotel room and draws maddening pictures on his walls and in his notepads.
 But left alone, he has also had more time to consider his nightmares and his disturbing thoughts, and piecing the shards of truth together is driving him to the edge of insanity.

 Raymond belongs to one political party, and his mother belongs to the other.
-Though no party is ever named, we the audience are mallet-beaten into clarity by the ham-handed exposition provided by a TV Commentator, played by Al Franken, who goes into an overly long tirade that pretty much touches every liberal polemic that he has ever uttered to trash the conservative side.
+Though no party is ever named, we the audience are mallet-beaten into clarity by the ham-handed exposition provided by a TV Commentator, played by Al Franken, who goes into an overly long tirade that pretty much checks every liberal polemic that he has ever uttered to trash the conservative side.

 The effect is one of popping you right out of the film.
 It's such a stupid move that you have to wonder what the hell the producers were thinking?
 What next in political thriller remake land?
 ON THE BEACH with Michael Moore as Bridie?
 FAIL-SAFE with Rush Limbaugh as Buck?

 At this point the movie stumbles into parody from which, despite excellent performances from Denzel Washington and Meryl Streep, it never recovers.
 And yet the acting and direction is too serious to create an atmosphere of satire, leaving many of the funny moments unintentional.